Child & Adolescent Psychiatry Fellowship

 Program Overview

-- Second Year: Fellows rotate through a variety of outpatient clinical settings, including our brand new mental health integration clinics, a behavioral health urgent care, and a county-contracted clinic.
-Second year selectives include normal childhood development, early childhood intervention (0-6), juvenile justice, schools, autism and intellectual disabilities, eating disorders, a tele-consultation program for urban and rural pediatric providers, and substance use disorders.
+- Second Year: Traditional Track Fellows rotate through a variety of outpatient clinical settings, including our mental health integration clinics in partnership with pediatrics, a behavioral health urgent care, and a multi-system county-contracted clinic for underserved youth and families.
+Community Track Fellows rotate through clinics for specialized community populations, including youth at risk for sex-trafficking, sexual and gender minority youth, and a residential treatment center experience with some multi-system involved families.
+Second year selectives include neurotypical childhood development, early childhood intervention (0-6), juvenile justice, school-based health, autism and intellectual disabilities, substance use disorders, and a tele-consultation program for urban and rural pediatric providers.
+Fellows also have organized experiences in individual psychotherapy with weekly supervision.

 We participate in the NRMP Match, and we accept applications through the Electronic Residency Application Service (ERAS).